davidsowerby/takkan/docs/developer-guide/back4app-implementation.md

 There are two packages used for this:

-*precept_dev_app* is currently CLI only, but may have a GUI added later.
+*takkan_dev_app* is currently CLI only, but may have a GUI added later.

-It allows the developer to select a target project, then takes a copy of *precept_server_code_generator*, inserts the `PScript` and `PSchema` definitions from the target project, forming a new, temporary project which actually generates the server javascript.
+It allows the developer to select a target project, then takes a copy of *takkan_server_code_generator*, inserts the `Script` and `Schema` definitions from the target project, forming a new, temporary project which actually generates the server javascript.

-This apparently convoluted method enables `PScript` and `PSchema`:
+This apparently convoluted method enables `Script` and `Schema`:

  - to be defined in code,
  - downloaded from somewhere